groboclown/petronia/README.md

 ## Running

-You have two ways to run Petronia, either from source, or from a pre-bundled executable.
+You have two ways to ru.n Petronia, either from source, or from a pre-bundled executable.

 See the [Getting Started Guide](docs/user-getting-started.md) for details